nf-core/mag/docs/usage.md

 ## Input specifications

-The input data can be passed to nf-core/mag in two possible ways using the `--input` parameter.
+The input data can be passed to nf-core/mag in three possible ways using the `--input` parameter.

 ### Direct FASTQ input (short reads only)